tetracorp/k240/docs/_posts/2022-05-20-cu-amiga-demo.md

 and ship sprites (which represent the Kll-Kp-Qua).
 Even the sprite for the unused Terran ship called the Orbital Shuttle is there.

+Sprites for the different alien ships and buildings are of course absent, since the demo lacks the external alien data files.

 ### Sci-Tek background

 | Demo | Full game |